 To effectively engage and attract your audience, there are certain things your estate agency needs to be doing when it comes to email marketing.
 It’s a great way to communicate with those who are interested in your properties, so it’s essential that you’re creating campaigns that are going to be of your users’ interests.
 All of your subscribers may be signed up to your newsletter for a different purpose, which is why making sure they’re receiving content that’s relevant to them will improve your results.
 Here are 5 things that estate agents need to be doing with email marketing.

 Email marketing is more dominant than it’s ever been in the world of real estate, and it’s only going to get better.
-Even with the eruption of new technologies, email continues to dominate as a dependable, affordable and top-performing marketing channel.
+Even with the eruption of new technologies, email continues to dominate as a dependable, affordable and top-performing digital marketing channel.
 For the last 10 years, email has been generating the highest return for marketers with a 4400% ROI.
 There are 3.8 billion email users worldwide, which is projected to grow by 3% until 2021.
 What’s more, 73% of millennials also identify email as their preferred means of business communication.

 As promised, here are some email marketing tips that are designed specifically to help your estate agency grow.